Skip to main content

 5 mentions Positive Neutral Negative

-The game's stability is a significant concern, with users reporting frequent bugs and glitches that disrupt gameplay, such as unresponsive features and erratic events that can lead to financial ruin.
-While some players note that it runs well on various hardware, the overall experience is hampered by these issues, making it difficult to fully enjoy the limited content available.
-Balancing and bug fixes are needed to enhance stability and gameplay enjoyment.
+The game's stability is frequently criticized due to numerous bugs and glitches that disrupt gameplay, such as unexpected crashes and issues with game mechanics.
+While it runs well on various hardware, players report that these stability issues significantly detract from the overall experience and enjoyment of the limited content available.
+Balancing and bug fixes are needed to enhance the game's playability.

 • “It runs great on my old work PC and work laptop, or just about any computer.”

-• “The game maintains a smooth performance even during intense moments.”
+• “The game maintains a smooth performance without any crashes or glitches.”

 • “It's buggy; stuff will just quit working out of nowhere, and you kind of have to hit the lottery on all the events or the price of doctors and jail time and whatever else will really quickly bring you down to zero funds, and there is no way to recover if all your painters leave the guild but the game keeps going for some reason.”